Genetically Modified (GM) Food

 Bt resistant pests and Roundup tolerant superweeds render the two major GM crop traits useless - The evolution of Bt resistant bollworms worldwide have been confirmed and documented.

 Epidemic of suicides in the cotton belt of India - According to the National Crime Records Bureau of India, more than 182,900 Indian farmers took their own lives between 1997 and 2007 as a result of failed GM crops.
-It estimates 46 Indian farmers commit suicide every day.
+It estimated that 46 Indian farmers committed suicide every day!